 Acknowledgments are not regarded as part of the academic enterprise but rather as an opportunity for you to express yourself more personally.
 You can add your acknowledgment between the title page and the abstract.
 It is typically acceptable to use a more informal style in your thesis or dissertation acknowledgments than is commonly permitted in academic writing.
 You can opt for first-person pronouns to make it more personal.

-The acknowledgements section is your chance to thank anyone and everyone who supported you during your thesis or dissertation process in any capacity.
+The acknowledgments section is your chance to thank anyone and everyone who supported you during your thesis or dissertation process in any capacity.
 Acknowledging those who have helped you during your thesis or dissertation writing process is a modest act that may go a long way in showing appreciation.
 Not only does it show you are grateful for the help you received, but it also sets the tone for your work moving forward.
-Therefore, a thesis acknowledgement helps build relationships between you and those who have helped you.
-These relationships can be valuable in the future, so it is definitely worth taking the time to write a thoughtful acknowledgement.
+Therefore, a thesis acknowledgment helps build relationships between you and those who have helped you.
+These relationships can be valuable in the future, so it is definitely worth taking the time to write a thoughtful acknowledgment.

 There is no hard and fast rule about who should be included in your acknowledgement.
 The most significant element is to convey your appreciation to those who have supported you.
 Acknowledgements are a vital part of any thesis since they recognize the contributions of helpful personnel during the research and writing process.
 This can include

 In some cases, acknowledgements may also be used to thank funding organizations or dedications to individuals such as deceased professors or loved ones.
 Ultimately, the decision of who to include in your acknowledgement is up to you.
 However, taking the time to thank those who have helped you properly is sure to be appreciated.